taikedz/our-pxe/customizer/oem/respinning_ubuntus.md

 Beyond these, you have the option of using the Lubuntu Software Centre, or the Synaptic Package Manager at this point (both available under Start > System Tools), or you can use a terminal and use apt-get.

+For the Partimus project, the following are relevant:

+	libreoffice chromium-browser gimp krita openshot blender audacity scribus geany inkscape vlc flashplugin-installer

 As root, you can add files to the /etc/skel folder; any file in the /etc/skel folder will be copied into any subsequently newly created user.
 Customize user default settings through this.

 If you are using a virtual machine, shut it down instead at this point, and take a snaptshot; then start it again.